UIUC-iSchool-DataViz/spring2020/week01/lecture01.md

 lengthen different topics.

-The organization here is designed to start out slow, dealing with how to program python and javascript for visualization, understanding how data is laid out, which operations we can apply to that data, and then moving on to representing data in different ways.
+The organization here is designed to start out slow, dealing with how to program python for visualization, understanding how data is laid out, which operations we can apply to that data, and then moving on to representing data in different ways.

+We might start getting into javascript earlier, depending on how we are doing.

 ---

-## Weeks 1-5

- * How are files laid out?
- * What is in our operational palette?
- * Basics of using Javascript, Python, and writing JSON
- * Basic quantitative visualizations

----

-## Weeks 6-10
+## Syllabus, cont

- * Distributions of values in different dimensions
- * Simple interactivity
- * Reactive programming
- * Colors, images
- * Comparisons across datasets
+ * Week 8: Comparisons between different datasets

----

-## Weeks 11-15

- * Scientific Visualization
- * Alternative visualization platforms
- * Dashboarding
+ * Week 9: Maps & Geographic Data
+ * Week 10: Network Visualization & beginning web dev & Publishing, Javascript
+ * Week 11: Designing for the web with Python & Javascript, Web dev
+ * Week 12: More javascriptScientific visualizationAdvanced topics
- * Group projects
+ * Week 14: Group presentations

 notes:
 Toward the end of class we are going to have a slightly more free-form set of